playbenny/benny_manual/docs/sidebar.md

 **Notememory** - it keeps track of which voice last played a particular note and returns to that one.
 This is how (for example) the prophet 600 allocated midi to voices.

-There are two other controls:
+There are three other controls:

+**Return stolen** - if a held note is stopped due to the voice being stolen by a new one and that new note ends, this enables the held note restarting.

 **Stack** - plays mutliples of notes, or adds suboctave notes.